Sheikh-H/VenTory-Inventory-Manager/README.md

 Security was an important part of the project because VenTory handles user accounts, passwords, business information, and inventory data.

-Although this application is intended only for demonstration purposes, I wanted to gain experience implementing some of the security practices used in web applications.
+Although this application is intended only for demonstration purposes, I wanted to gain experience implementing security practices commonly used in web applications.

 ## Password Protection